 A fairly popular neighborhood light show down in Los Angeles is Candy Cane Lane in Woodland Hills.
 Candy Cane Lane in Woodlands Hills is basically a neighborhood that decorates and decorates and decorates!
 It's mostly accessible by driving along its length and taking in all the lights.

 For other light shows, Cambria Christmas Market, south of Hearst Castle has over two million Christmas lights, vendors, music, food, Santa, and even a short little train ride.
 It features several locations that scream for you to pose in front of.
 Located at the Cambria Pines Lodge, it is an awesome event to visit on the Central Coast.

-Two other spectacular light shows, although not Christmas Light displays, include the Moonlight Forest, located at the LA County Arboretum and the Enchanted Forest of Lights at Descano Gardens.
+Two other spectacular light shows, although not specifically Christmas Light displays, include the Moonlight Forest, located at the LA County Arboretum and the Enchanted Forest of Lights at Descano Gardens.
 Both usually occur from around Thanksgiving until early January.
-Moonlight Forest was a festival of lights featuring lots of lanterns, while Enchanted Forest of Lights utilized more combining various lights to the natural environment in order to create cool and immersive lit up settings.
+Moonlight Forest is a festival of lights featuring lots of lanterns, while Enchanted Forest of Lights utilizes both unique light setups with the natural environment in order to create cool and immersive lit up settings.

 Santa's Village up by Lake Arrowhead

 Although this Christmas themed attraction formerly closed in 1998, having been opened originally since 1955, it has come back, just a few years ago!
 Santa Claus, Mrs. Claus, and a host of other characters are all on in hand to help you celebrate Christmas with a variety of Christmas themed attractions and events!
 You can visit Santa's House, his workshop, decorate cookies with elves, go ice skating, and watch a variety of entertainment from magicians to puppets!